PurdueCS190-FALL2014/lab5/README.md

 # CS190 Lab 5 - Debugging #

-In this lab you'll go through a short program, identify the bugs, and
+In this lab you'll go through a short program, identify the bugs and fix them.

 There is no reference sheet this week, but the slides are available [HERE](https://docs.google.com/presentation/d/1GA8FRq5618pvYbugs1kHfeiZ7oWRm-725vrvCF7CkeI/edit?usp=sharing)